Business Schools in Florida

 |University of South Florida||Sarasota||$16,800|

 |University of West Florida||Pensacola||$12,461||450|

-The Bureau of Labor Statistics (BLS) is an agency of the United States Department of Labor and is chiefly responsible for compiling statistical data on the field of economy and labor.
+The Bureau of Labor Statistics (BLS) is an agency of the United States Department of Labor.
+It is chiefly responsible for compiling statistical data on the field of economy and labor.
 The BLS offers career salary information as well as the projected growth rate for occupations by state.
-The fastest growing occupations in Florida are for Market Analysts and Marketing Specialists with a 22.8% projected growth rate expected through 2026.4
+The fastest-growing occupations in Florida are for Market Analysts and Marketing Specialists, with a 22.8% projected growth rate expected through 2026.4

 The average annual wage in 2016 across all occupations in the state was $50,860, with business-related practices averaging about $107,436, more than double the state average.4 Of business careers, chief executives earn the highest salaries, at $212,460, followed by financial managers who earn $141,300.4